Global B(G) with adelic coefficients and transfer factors at non-regular elements: Introduction

-A major application of the global theory of $\mb{B}(F, G)$ for a number field $F$ is in the normalization of the Langlands correspondence.
+Another application of the global theory of $\mb{B}(F, G)$ for a number field $F$ is in the normalization of the Langlands correspondence.
 In particular, for $G$ satisfying the Hasse principle, this set is used to state the ``global multiplicity formula'' describing the decomposition of the discrete part of $L^2_{\chi}(G(F) \setminus G(\A_F))$.
 This is accomplished by Kaletha and Taibi in \cite{KalTai}.
+When the group $G$ is not quasi-split, the statement of this formula seems to require use of either the $\mb{B}(F,G)$-normalization or the more general but more complicated rigid normalization.
+This problem is discussed in \cite{Kal1} and \cite{KalTai} and the $\mb{B}(F,G)$-normalization is used in \cite{KMSW} to prove the global multiplicity formula for unitary groups in the non quasi-split case.

 In trace formula arguments where the global multiplicity formula is used, one needs a normalization of local and global transfer factors between $G$ and an endoscopic group $H$ that is compatible with the normalization of the global multiplicity formula.
 Such a normalization is constructed in \cite{KalTai} for strongly regular semi-simple $\gamma \in G(F)$ using the theory of $\mb{B}(F,G)$.
 We recall that $\gamma$ is strongly regular if its centralizer in $G$ is a torus.

 Crucially, the construction of Kaletha and Taibi requires that $\gamma$ is strongly regular because they need to use the ``adelic form'' of $\mb{B}(F, G)$ which was only known for $G$ a torus.
 As an application of the first part of the paper, we prove: \begin{theorem}[Imprecise version of Theorem \ref{localtrans}] Suppose $F$ is a number field and $G$ is a connected reductive group over $F$ that satisfies the Hasse principle and has simply connected derived subgroup.
 Then the theory of $H^1_{\alg}(\mc{E}_2, G(\ov{\A_F}))$ gives an explicit normalization of the transfer factors between $G$ and any endoscopic group $H$ for semisimple $\gamma \in G(F)$.
 This normalization is compatible with the isocrystal normalization of the global multiplicity formula as in \cite{KalTai}. \end{theorem} The normalization of transfer factors for non-strongly regular elements is needed in the analysis of the trace formula for the cohomology of Shimura varieties.
 In particular, the results of this paper are used in work of the author that uses the cohomology of Shimura varieties to deduce new formulas for the cohomology of Rapoport-Zink spaces (\cite{BM2}) and related work of the author and K.H.
 Nguyen proving the Kottwitz conjecture on the cohomology of Rapoport-Zink spaces for odd unramified unitary similitude groups (\cite{BMN1}).